Lavinia225/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Upon submitting, an code 500 Internal Server Error was received.
+Looking in the Network tab, the error told me there was an uninitiallized constant in ToysController::Toys.
+The server logs state this happens on line 10 of the said controller.
+Toy.all should be singular, but was pluralized.
+Upon testing, this repaired it.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Liking resulted in unexpected end of JSON input.
+Looking at the frontend, it always processes the response as JSON, which the server does not send, and uses the JSON to update toy in state.
+Backend now renders the updated toy as JSON.
+Test successful

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: 404 Not found received upon attempting to donate.
+Looking in the routes file, there was no route for deletion, so it has been added.
+Test succeeded.